tomaz1/ha_tuya_ble/README.md

        Open your project->Devices->All Devices->click pencil on device (Change Control Instruction Mode) -> "DP Instruction" and "Save Configuration"

   Then: Smart Home Basic Service -> Smart Home Device Control-> Get Device Specification Attribute (last one will show "dp_id"s).
 [One in the middle with the same name, will not show DPs]
-* or we could guess what DPs are via tuya-uncover and changing settings on phone app and observing which and how value of DP change: https://github.com/blakadder/tuya-uncover?tab=readme-ov-file
+* or we could guess what DPs are via tuya-uncover and changing settings on phone app and observing which DP's value change and to what it is changed: https://github.com/blakadder/tuya-uncover?tab=readme-ov-file

  \* better solution is first line, because we also get descriptions for DPs!